Listen to this chapter

 Weather forecasting apps exemplify this approach when they present precipitation predictions with explicit probability estimates rather than binary claims.
 This presentation helps users calibrate appropriate trust—high confidence for imminent predictions in stable conditions, lower confidence for distant forecasts or volatile weather patterns.

-By contrast, many consumer AI systems encourage overcondifence through interfaces that present outputs with uniform certainty regardless of underlying confidence.
+By contrast, many consumer AI systems encourage overconfidence through interfaces that present outputs with uniform certainty regardless of underlying confidence.
 Chatbots typically present generated information without indicating confidence levels, potentially leading users to trust speculative or hallucinated content as much as well-established facts.
-This design choice prioritizes seamless user experience over appropriate trust calibration, creating risks of misplaced reliance.

 Multi-Stakeholder Governance approaches recognize that no single form of transparency serves all legitimate interests in AI comprehensibility.
 Instead, these approaches establish governance frameworks that balance multiple considerations—including proprietary interests, privacy protections, and security concerns—while ensuring appropriate oversight for consequential systems.